theRTB/GT7ShiftTone/README.md

 - ~~**GT7ShiftTone-debug.bat**: to launch the application with an additional commandline window that shows debug information (requires ZIP download)~~

 Changes:
+- Added ability to import a curve from [WebPlotDigitizer 4.7](https://github.com/automeris-io/WebPlotDigitizer/releases/tag/v4.7)
+  - Steps to import are shown in the window that opens when you click **Import Graph**
+  - The imported graph may not be saved to file, to be confirmed
 - Program now attempts to find the Playstation on the network automatically.
 - Improved algorithm to derive points on the power curve, especially the final point.
 - Displayed shift points are now rounded to the nearest 25.
 The method used in this program probably isn't even accurate enough for that.
 - Power curves are now saved based on the Car ID.
 They can be modified/created through Excel as well (tab separated file).
 Default save folder: curves\.
-- Added ability to import a curve from [WebPlotDigitizer 4.7](https://github.com/automeris-io/WebPlotDigitizer/releases/tag/v4.7)

 ## Implementation